mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 Video see here: https://youtu.be/H4vh83SqS-Y

-# 1. Prerequisites:
+# 1. Prerequisites
 - Requires an wifi capable Arduino such as the MKR1000
 - A Micro USB cable to connect the MKR1000 to the IMX6 of Solo.
 You can find a micro to micro USB cable on Amazon or eBay
 - A Solo breakoutboard with an USB connector (not mandatory, but will save you a lot of time to break out the USB port yourself)
 - Some LEDs to display the wifi status

-# 2. How to install:
+# 2. How to install

 # 2.1.
-Hardware setup:
+Hardware setup

 Solder the LEDs to the A1 and A3 pins of the MKR1000.
 Use a 50 Ohm resistor to avoid overload.
 Red goes on A1, green goes on A3.